-How Downley embraced the Primitive Methodists
+How Downley Embraced the Primitive Methodists

 There is a curious memorial stone embedded in a wall in The Chapel of Chapel Street, Downley.
 It’s partly obscured (‘… emorial ston … as laid by …larke Esq.’) and heavily overpainted, but the date is clear: ‘May 31 1887’.